Sibuco: Religion

-Jailani Mosque, a mosque in barangay of Poblacion.

 Based on the religion they followed, the Sibuco residents are divided between two religions whose proportions are almost equal, namely Islam and Roman Catholicism.
 Most of the followers of Islam are mainly the native people of the Zamboanga Peninsula region known as Kolibugan (20%), as well as Tausug and Sama migrants (25%), while Christianity is practiced by the native Subanon highland population (30%), and settlers of Visayan and Luzon origin (25%).

 There is an Islamic religious community organization in Sibuco, the Sibuco Religious Muslims Association (SRMA) which handles all matters related to Islam there.

 Jailani Mosque is one of the mosques where Muslims worship there, it was built on April 9, 2021.
 Apart from that, also available is Litawan Foursquare Gospel Church and Timolan Foursquare Gospel Church.